Appearance

 text

-What structured market memory is available to the strategy?Stored concepts:
+What structured market memory is available to the strategy branch?Stored concepts:

-profile:fast,balanced, ordeep.sourcePolicy: per-source behavior for Hyperliquid, Polymarket, and DefiLlama.profileDefinitions: editable retrieval definitions for power users.assetOverrides: implementation field for per-asset configurations.
+profile:fast,balanced, ordeep.sourcePolicy: per-source behavior for Hyperliquid, Polymarket, and DefiLlama.profileDefinitions: editable retrieval definitions for power users.assetOverrides: implementation field for per-asset configurations.- Polymarket target fields for specific market/event blocks.
+Asset-linked Polymarket rows remain a legacy ingestion-matching path, not the primary workflow UI.

-Current user-facing controls expose retrieval depth, prompt inclusion, channel switches, lookback, and granularity.
+Current user-facing controls expose retrieval depth, prompt inclusion, lookback, and granularity on each context block.
+Hyperliquid blocks are dropped by source/channel and configured with one associated asset inside the block.
+DefiLlama blocks are dropped empty and configured with channel plus macro scope.
 Max datapoints and prompt budget are derived or internally managed from those settings.

 Override precedence: